 Gerald L. Pouncey, Jr. is the Chairman of Morris, Manning & Martin, LLP.
 A Senior Partner in the firm, he also heads the Environmental and Infrastructure Practices.
 His primary focus is the acquisition, disposition and/or the redevelopment of properties with significant environmental impact (including state and federal superfund sites), mergers, investments and financing related to such properties and the development and implementation of green energy technologies and strategies.
 He lectures nationally on these topics.

 Mr. Pouncey has been voted as one of America’s Leading Lawyers for Business by Chambers USA and honored as a "Georgia Super Lawyer" by Atlanta magazine.
 Mr. Pouncey is listed as Who’s Who in the Law by Atlanta Business Chronicle.
 He was selected by his peers as one of Georgia Trend's Legal Elite and as a member of The Best Lawyers in America in the specialty of Environmental Law.
 The Best Lawyers in America also named him Environmental Lawyer of the Year for 2017.
 He was also honored by the National Law Journal in 2016 as an Energy and Environmental Trailblazer.
-In 2015, Mr. Pouncey was named by Atlanta Magazine as one of Atlanta’s 500 most influential leaders.
+In 2019, 2020, 2022 and 2023, Mr. Pouncey was named by Atlanta Magazine as one of Atlanta’s 500 most influential leaders.